fkie-cad/friTap/README.md

 ## Installation

 Installation is simply a matter of `pip3 install fritap`.
-This will give you the `friTap` command.
-You can update an existing `friTap` installation with `pip3 install --upgrade friTap`.
+This will give you the `fritap` command.
+You can update an existing `fritap` installation with `pip3 install --upgrade fritap`.

 ## Usage